Rihab-Atwi/Yelp_Restaurant_Analysis/README.md

 ## Frontend

-Interactive PowerBI Dashboard:<br>
-A central dashboard where viewers can view:
+Interactive PowerBI Dashboard: A central dashboard where viewers can view:

 1. Restaurant Insights: Visualizations including graphs, charts, and data representations showcasing key restaurant attributes and trends over time.
 2. Review Sentiment Analysis: I conducted sentiment analysis to understand public sentiment about the restaurants, presenting the results through pie charts and sentiment bars.
 Additionally, I performed topic modeling to identify the most frequently occurring topics in both positive and negative reviews.